JaimeGalvezMartinez/ZenNetForge/README.md

 -  Root Access: This script must be executed with root privileges.

-- Supported System: Ubuntu 20.04 or newer (adjustments may be required for other distributions).
+- Recomend System: Ubuntu 22.04 or newer (adjustments may be required for other distributions).

 ## Installation & Usage